PGA professional Graham Laing is readily available for tuition and advice on golf equipment.

-Members and non-members can obtain their expert help by visiting the Pro Shop which is open every day or by calling 01380 860330.
+Members and non-members can obtain his expert help by visiting the Pro Shop which is open every day or by calling 01380 860330.
 The Pro Shop stocks a large range of clubs, balls, shoes and clothing from major brands at very competitive prices.

 Why go elsewhere?
 Lessons are available to golfers from beginners to advanced standard.